cran/forceplate/README.md

 [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/forceplate)](https://cran.r-project.org/package=forceplate)
 [![License](https://img.shields.io/badge/license-GPL(>=2)-0A7FC4.svg)](http://www.gnu.org/licenses/gpl-2.0.html)

 Process raw force-plate time series data (txt-files) by segmenting them into trials and, if needed, calculating (user-defined) descriptive statistics of variables for user-defined time bins (relative to trigger onsets) for each trial.
-When segmenting, the data a baseline correction, a filter, and a data imputation can be applied if needed.
+When segmenting the data, a baseline correction, a filter, and a data imputation can be applied if needed.
 Experimental data can also be processed and combined with the segmented force-plate data.
 This procedure is suggested by Johannsen et al. (2023) and some of the options (e.g., choice of low-pass filter) are also suggested by Winter (2009).

 ## Installation
 ``` r